A Letter from Congressman Graves to potential applicants:

 Please CLICK HERE to download the Service Academy application.

-Please CLICK HERE to download the flyer for the Spring 2014 Academy Day.
+Please CLICK HERE to download the flyer for Rep. Graves' Fall 2014 Academy Day.

 Please follow the instructions carefully for completing and submitting applications to my office.
 Please provide an email address on your application so that an email can be sent to you confirming receipt of your completed file.
 If your file was incomplete, you will receive an email outlining what is missing.
 If you do not receive an email confirmation, contact Tracey Bartley at firstname.lastname@example.org to determine the status of your application.